sr-murthy/rosalind/README.md

 * The counting of kmers in the [KMER](https://rosalind.info/problems/kmer/) (k-Mer Composition) problem must take overlapping substrings into account: so a [custom function](https://github.com/sr-murthy/rosalind/blob/main/src/utils.py#L155) has been used for this purpose, as [`str.count`](https://docs.python.org/3/library/stdtypes.html#str.count) only counts non-overlapping occurences.

 * The solutions to several problems, including [SSEQ](https://rosalind.info/problems/sseq/) (Finding a Spliced Motif), involve finding and returning arrays of indices of a matching subsequence or substring, in terms of 1-indexed arrays, as required by the problems.
 They convert the 0-indexed array indices returned by some generic utility functions that they call on.

+* The solution to [EDIT](https://rosalind.info/problems/edit/) (Edit Distance) is (cached) recursive, which is slower than equivalent iterative implementations, but is definitely more readable and easier to understand.
+It also allows for insertion, deletion, and substitution costs to be customised.